If you are planning to be at your loved one's marker here are a few things to know or do:

 Q: How do I meet the runners at my loved one's marker?

-A: First, search for your loved one’s mile along the 2018 route.
+A: First, search for your loved one's mile along the 2018 route.
 A map should pop up indicating the general location of each marker.
-Second, let us know that you’ll be there and we will do our best to identify the exact location.
-Be sure to select “Stand At a Hero Marker” on the volunteer form.
+Second, let us know that you'll be there and we will do our best to identify the exact time and location that day.
+Be sure to select "Stand At a Hero Marker" on the volunteer form.

 Q: Can I stand and wait for the Run Team to arrive at my Hero's Marker?

-A: We encourage family members and friends to be at their loved one’s marker if at all possible.
+A: We encourage ALL family members and friends to be at their loved one's marker if at all possible.
 Please bring photos, posters, banners, Honor and Remember Flags or whatever personal tribute you would like to visually make.
 We realize that there may be some great distance for some to travel.
-If you cannot attend, please send someone in your place or select another hero along the route you could stand for.
+If you cannot attend, please send someone in your place or select another hero along the route closest to you to stand for.
+Each ceremonial stop will be less than 1 minute as runners then run toward next marker.
+Also please join us at each end of day ceremony so we can be sure to call your loved one's name and honor you as well.

 Caution: each Hero Marker is placed approximately one mile apart.
-Some placements may not be along road conditions that are conducive to safely standing on the side of the highway.
+Some placements may not be along road conditions that are conducive to safely parking or standing on the side of the highway.
 Please use wise judgement when waiting for the runners to arrive, safety for all is our number one concern.
-You may want to consider standing at another marker in a safer location.
+You may want to consider standing at another marker close by in a safer location and letting us know where you may be waiting..

 Q: When Should I arrive at my Hero's Marker?

-A: Each mile is pre-placed and specifically timed.
-The team is running a pace of between 9-12 minutes between each.
+A: Each mile is specifically timed.
+The team is running a pace of between 8-12 minutes between each.
 Depending on road conditions whether rain or shine, they could be on time or behind.
 We will place an approximate timetable on each map and suggest you arrive 30-60 minutes ahead of schedule.
 During the day-of you will be able to see a gps tracking of our progress to time your arrival more accurately.
+You may also contact us day-of so that we can update you on our progress.
+Each ceremonial stop will be less than 1 minute as runners then continue toward next marker. http://heroes.runforthefallen.org/show-run-location or call 480-495-4668

 Q: I cant make it to our marker but would still like to participate.

-Also – there are many other opportunities to participate by being a part of the beginning ceremony at the end of each day or by concluding with us inside Arlington Cemetery at the Old Fort Myer Chapel gate for the last mile walk to Section 60.
+Also - there are many other opportunities to participate by being a part of the beginning ceremony or at the end of each day or by concluding with us inside Arlington Cemetery, Section 60.
 More details will be available as we get closer to the date

 Q: Can my Hero's marker be moved to another location?

-First because of the enormity of this undertaking, it enables us to be sure everyone is remembered, giving us a point of reference and an exact sequence we can verify.
+First because of the enormity of this undertaking we want to insure everyone is remembered, giving us a point of reference and an exact sequence we can verify is important.
 Second it enables us to place heroes together who died on the same day, families can now meet others with a direct connection.
 We hope this brings additional friendships and healing.
 Third it provides an easy reference for anyone who may be looking to where in the country their hero may be honored; it is chronological.
 Fourth it would be impossible for us to include every name in a particular geographical position because of the inconsistencies of data and the fact that few families are living in the same area for any length of time.

 We realize that some families may not be able to attend their marker.
 In this regard we can offer several options;

 - If you cannot attend there is still an opportunity we can honor your hero with you on a particular day closer to you.
-Let us know the best day and place and our final mile that day will be to include all those whose families are present.
-Please provide the best location for you along the route so we can plan on your loved for that end of day.
-(We will still be honoring your hero chronologically on the day and time on the map according to DOD) Let us know what works for you.
+Let us know the best day and place and our end of day ceremony will include all those whose families are present.
+Contact us and provide the best location for you along the route so we can plan on your loved for that end of day.
+(We will still be honoring your hero chronologically on the day and time on the map according to our plan) Let us know what works for you.
 We hope to see you somewhere along the route.
 If you can assist in any way please let us know.

 Q: Are there other ways I get involved?